jashook/vscode-dotnet-insights/README.md

 # .NET Insights

+**This extension uses Unsigned tools.
+This extension is not meant to be used in a production environment**

 An extension for drilling into .NET MSIL and Jitted ASM for managed executables (PE Files).
 This is a cross platform extension that works on Linux (Ubuntu) OSX and Windows x64.

 Future work to include Windows arm64 and Linux arm64.
 Currently 32-bit support is not expected to be worked on; however, feel free to contribute.